mazidul36i/marrsbank/README.md

 <hr>
 <br>

-- User Login authrntication
+- User Login authentication
-- validation for the account number
+- Validation for the account number
-- validation for the current user and user identification
+- Validation for the current user and user identification
 - RESTful API with CURD operations
 - Functional Front End For better user experience